Pew Fund for Health and Human Services in Philadelphia

 - Programs serving the frail elderly: The LOI announcement was issued in summer 2014 and the application period is now closed.
 Grants were awarded in March 2015.

-- Programs serving children, youth, and families: The next LOI announcement will be issued in summer 2015, with grants awarded in March 2016.
+- Programs serving children, youth, and families: The LOI announcement was issued in summer 2015, and the application period is now closed.
+Grants were awarded in March 2016.

-- Programs serving vulnerable adults: The next LOI announcement will be issued in summer 2016, with grants awarded in March 2017.
+- Programs serving vulnerable adults: The most recent LOI announcement was issued in summer 2016, with grants to be awarded in March 2017.

 If your nonprofit organization would like to receive LOI announcements, call 215.575.4865 and ask to be added to the mailing list.